GRIDAPPSD/app-deconfliction/service/README.md

 <li>Voltages
 </ol>

-To run an app scalability task test, the run-deconfliction.sh wrapper script takes a special value for the <APPS> argument instead of the usual shorthand code for the objective functions to run.
-This is a value of "s" for scalability testing which results in the app instances to run being taken from a file named app_setup.csv in the optimization-apps directory.
+To run an app scalability task test, the run-deconfliction.sh wrapper script takes a special value for the \<APPS\> argument instead of the usual shorthand code for the objective functions to run.
+This is a value of "s" for scalability testing which results in the app instances being defined in a file named app_setup.csv in the optimization-apps directory.

 ## Post FY24 TO-DO